Your AI Model scores 95% on your eval set. You ship it but within 48 hours, users are complaining about its consistency. Sounds familiar!

 Expert Annotation

-Domain experts manually label outputs
+Domain experts manually label outputs with deep subject matter knowledge

 Ensures high accuracy and reliability; ideal for critical or technical tasks